amejiarosario/dsa.js-data-structures-algorithms-javascript/README.md

 const { LinkedList, Queue, Stack } = require('dsa.js');
 ```

-For a full list of all the exposed data structures and algorithms [see](src/index.js).
+For a list of all available data structures and algorithms, [see index.js](src/index.js).

 ## Features

 Algorithms are an essential toolbox for every programmer.

-You usually need algorithms when you have to sort data, search for a value, transform data, scale your code to many users, to name a few.
+You will need to mind algorithms runtime when you have to sort data, search for a value in a big dataset, transform data, scale your code to many users, to name a few.
-Algorithms are just the step you follow to solve a problem while data structures are where you store the data for later manipulation.
+Algorithms are just the step you follow to solve a problem, while data structures are where you store the data for later manipulation.
 Both combined create programs.

 > Algorithms + Data Structures = Programs.

 Most programming languages and libraries indeed provide implementations for basic data structures and algorithms.
-However, to make use of data structures properly, you have to know the tradeoffs so you can choose the best tool for the job.
+However, to make use of data structures properly, you have to know the tradeoffs to choose the best tool for the job.

 This material is going to teach you to:

 - 🛠 Apply strategies to tackle algorithm questions.
 Never to get stuck again.
 Ace those interviews!
 - ✂️ Construct efficient algorithms.
-Learn how to break down problems in manageable pieces.
+Learn how to break down problems into manageable pieces.
-- 🧠 Improve your problem-solving skills and become a stronger developer by understanding fundamental computer science concepts.
+- 🧠 Improve your problem-solving skills and become a well-rounded developer by understanding fundamental computer science concepts.
 - 🤓 Cover essential topics, such as big O time, data structures, and must-know algorithms.
 Implement 10+ data structures from scratch.

 ## What's Inside

 All the code and explanations are available on this repo.
 You can dig through the links and code examples from the ([src folder](src)).
 However, the inline code examples are not expanded (because of Github's asciidoc limitations), but you can follow the path and see the implementation.

-_Note: If you prefer to consume the information more linearly then the [book format](https://books.adrianmejia.com/dsajs-data-structures-algorithms-javascript/) would be more appropriate for you._
+_Note: If you prefer to consume the information more linearly, then the [book format](https://books.adrianmejia.com/dsajs-data-structures-algorithms-javascript/) would be more appropriate for you._

-The topics are divided into four main categories as you can see below:
+The topics are divided into four main categories, as you can see below:

 ### 📈 [Algorithms Analysis](book/part01-algorithms-analysis.asc)